The Economics of Recession: A Survey

 The finishing touches in the development of the present concept of recession came in a 1958 monograph by NBER researcher Geoffrey Moore entitled “Measuring Recessions.”
 The word “recession” appears in its modern acceptation in the title and also frequently in the text.
 However, in a historical nod to Burns and Mitchell, recessions are still called “contractions” in all of the tables and throughout most of the text.
-Terminology notwithstanding, the list of business cycle peaks and troughs given in the first table of the paper matches exactly the turning points currently identified by the NBER for the period covered in the table, namely from December 1854 to July 1957.
+Terminology notwithstanding, the list of business cycle peaks and troughs given in the first table of the paper, covering the period from December 1854 to July 1957, matches the turning points currently identified by the NBER almost exactly.
+Only the last two dates in the table were later adjusted.
 In contrast to the earlier work of Mitchell and Burns, the Moore monograph focused exclusively on business cycles in the United States.

 In 1978, the NBER opted for a more systematic approach to the identification of U.S. business cycle peaks and troughs with the creation of its Business Cycle Dating Committee (BCDC).
 This group tracks multiple economic variables as values become available in real time and meets occasionally when circumstances suggest that a cyclical turning point is in the offing or may have occurred in the recent past.
 The timing of their public announcements strongly suggests that they prefer to identify turning points only when conclusions from the data are ineludible.
 In this way, they avoid having to revise their assessments later, especially since the data themselves are subject to subsequent revisions.
 Official public announcements of turning point dates usually take place about a year after the event.